 A command line utility for batch-renaming files.

-This command line utility lets you batch-rename files from the comfort of your favourite text editor.
+This simple command line utility lets you batch-rename files from the comfort of your favourite text editor.
 You specify the files to be renamed as arguments, e.g.

 $ vimv *.mp3